 One can further divide the saprotrophic fungi category into two subcategories.
 The first subcategory is litter decomposers.
 Litter decomposers grow scattered throughout forests and break down whatever plant matter is available.
 The second subcategory is wood decay fungi, which break down the wood on dead trees.
 Shiitake mushrooms fall into this latter category.

 Most saprotrophic mushrooms are litter decomposers, but one type of medicinal mushroom that falls into the wood decay category is the famous reishi mushroom.

 To learn more about the amazing world of Saprotrophic mushrooms, check out this article from the New Brunswick Museum in Canada.

 Endophytic fungi are a more complex category because they can have a parasitic AND symbiotic relationship with their host’s tissue.

 Endophytic mushrooms will take over their host’s tissue like a parasitic mushroom.
 But the relationship between the endophytic fungi and the host will also be symbiotic, like a Mycorrhizal mushroom.
 Endophytic mushrooms will provide hydration to the host and aid with the flow of necessary nutrients from the soil.

 They will also often protect the host from diseases.

 Endophytic fungi rarely produce mushrooms.
 They are difficult to see, and you may never knowingly encounter one.
 But they are all around us.
 Almost every plant has an endophytic infection of some kind.

-To learn more about growing mushrooms, see our article How Do Mushrooms Grow: From Farm to Grocery Store.
+Familiarizing yourself with these categories will also help you better understand the process of growing mushrooms in your own home.
+To learn more about how the mushrooms you eat are grown, see our article How Do Mushrooms Grow: From Farm to Grocery Store.

 And to learn more about mushroom identification and foraging for wild mushrooms, read our article Mushroom Foraging — The Ultimate Guide.